pragnyaas/MyRep2/README.md

 # MyRep2
-this is about simple understanding about gut hub
+this is about simple understanding about git hub